Technical Information About Your Pauter Rods

 Optional rod groove thrusts (oiling channels machined into the big end cheeks) accomplish a number of important functions.
 They provide an easy exit for spent bearing lubrication, direct a spray of oil to the pin and underside of the piston, and permit the engine builder to maintain tighter rod to crank side clearances.
 They are available for any of our steel rods at no charge at time of purchase.

 Another option is EDM (electrical discharge machining) direct pin oiling, in which oil is pressure fed from crank rod journal, through the rod beam, to the piston.
-This is a $50 per-rod option, and it is available in all of our 4340 and titanium rods.
+This is an extra-cost option and it is available in all of our 4340 and titanium rods.